Mxfork/get-touch/README.md

 ### 3. Configure Environment Variables

-Create a file named `.env` in the root of the project and populate it with your specific details. **Do not commit this file to version control.**
+Create a file named `.env` in the project's root directory to store your configuration.
+The script uses this file to load settings as environment variables. **Do not commit this file to version control.**

-Here is an example `.env` file structure:
+Here is an example `.env` template:
 ```env
 # .env file example